ksrinreddy/react-with-typescript-basics-practice/README.old.md

 use case: creating custom button component, custom input component with preferred variants.

 type Omit allows to exclude specific prop from assigned props types.

+## extracting a component's prop types to reuse it in another component

+use case: when a component prop types are same as already existed component prop types, you can extract them and reuse.